Your Narcissistic Survival Toolkit

 Prompt 3 – The Letter You Won’t Send

 Write a full, honest letter to the narcissist, expressing every accusation, pain, and question.
-Store it safely and revisit it later; you will see it with new perspective.
+Store it safely and revisit it later; you will see it with a new perspective.

-4. Self Soothing Toolkit
+4. Self-Soothing Toolkit

 5 4 3 2 1 Grounding: Identify five things you can see, four you can touch, three you can hear, two you can smell, and one you can taste.